Anzac biscuits to make for Anzac Day or a commemorative event

 One year at Kirwan State High School in Queensland, the students researched the history of Anzac biscuits and baked 3500 biscuits.
 School cadets and students delivered the biscuits to nursing homes and community centres, assisted by members from the Australian Defence Force (ADF).

-During World War I, people on the home front often sent comfort parcels to the Anzacs in Egypt, on Gallipoli and in Europe.
-Gifts of food from home supplemented the plain Australian Imperial Force (AIF) diet of tinned bully beef and hardtack, also known as the 'Anzac wafer' or 'Anzac tile'.
+During World War I, people at home in Australia often sent parcels to the Anzacs to show their support.
+Parcels of food supplemented the soldiers' plain diet of tinned 'bully' beef and hardtack, also known as the 'Anzac wafer' or 'Anzac tile'.

-Care packages often included home-made biscuits of rolled oats, golden syrup and flour.
-These biscuits had high nutritional value and kept well while being transported overseas.
+Many care parcels included biscuits made from rolled oats, golden syrup and flour, which had high nutritional value and kept well while being transported overseas.

 Now known as 'Anzac biscuits', they're still popular in Australia today.